blitz-js/blitzjs.com-translation/docs/maintainer-guide.md

 Decide how many reviewers you want to review each translated page before it can be merged in.
 If your team is small and busy, you may only be able to have one reviewer so that translators don't get blocked.
 If your team is bigger, consider having two reviewers so you have a stronger guarantee that the page is correct.

 Another useful tool is using GitHub tags to show what step in the review process a PR is in.
-Look at the [Brazilian Portuguese repo](https://github.com/reactjs/pt-BR.reactjs.org/pulls) to see a good example of a tag system.

 ### Integration tools